 Why Does the Majority of the Chinese Market Prefer to Shop Online?

 In China, online shopping is a way of life.
-China’s internet retail market is not only the largest but also the most innovative in the world.
-People shop whenever they want, wherever they want, and have it delivered express for a low price in a matter of hours in major cities.
+China’s Internet retail market is not only the largest but also the most innovative in the world.
+People shop whenever they want, wherever they want, and have it delivered expressly for a low price in a matter of hours in major cities.

 In a busy country plagued by traffic jams, traditional shopping can be tiresome and time-consuming.
 With an increasing percentage of Chinese people having more income, more people are shopping online, which provides greater comfort and convenience, particularly for busy city dwellers.
 Geographical distance is also no longer an impediment.

 Here are some of the key factors why Chinese people choose to shop online: